-Thinking about buying a wedding dress online?
+Are you thinking about buying a wedding dress online?
 Don’t miss this post!
 We’re outlining seven of the most important tips to safely buy your wedding dress online.
 Be sure to subscribe so you don’t miss wedding advice posts like this one!

 Hi, loves!
 Emma here and if you’re worried about how safe it is to buy wedding dresses online, you’re not alone!
 Today’s bride wants instantaneous results.
 You don’t have time to run from shop to shop; you want to see everything right at your fingertips — and I totally get it.
 It’s amazing how easy it is to buy anything online.

-Buying things for your wedding is the same way.
+Buying things for your wedding online is the same way.
 I talked to a couple who recently got married and it was incredible the number of things they bought online, sight-unseen.
-Almost everything was ordered online, from the table runners to the votive candles to these invitations.
+Almost everything was ordered online, from these table runners to the votive candles to these invitations.
 Even the bridesmaid dresses were ordered online!

 1. Read reviews.

 Before buying wedding dresses online, read reviews.
 It’s always helpful to do your homework.
 Places like Etsy offer reviews right inside a designer’s shop, so you can see first-hand what real brides have to say.
 Also, if you see a negative review out of many positives, don’t let it necessarily deter you: read the review and consider whether there was a simple communication error or perhaps a misunderstanding.
 If a majority of the reviews are glowing, it’s probably a safe place to buy.

 One of the biggest mistakes brides make when buying a wedding dress online is trying to save money by cutting corners, aka trying to get a bargain somewhere else.